I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Illegal Liquor Trade Flourishes

-Despite the ban on liquor there was still a large group of eager buyers so, of course, an equally eager group of sellers ready to satisfy the demand was created.
+Despite the ban on liquor, there was still a large group of eager buyers so, of course, an equally motivated group of sellers ready to satisfy the demand was created.
+The law of demand and supply.

 Resourceful people found ways of bringing in liquor from outside the reach of American law.